Reel Rewards Program - Incentivized Sustainable Fishing

 Veronica Malabanan Lucchese, EJJI Environmental Science Program Manager, veronica@ejji.org

-The Environmental Justice Journalism Initiative (EJJI) is a non-profit organization dedicated to environmental justice and community empowerment.
-Through collaborative initiatives and innovative programs, EJJI connects communities - especially youth - with the journalists, policymakers, scientists, and researchers doing environmental justice work in their neighborhoods here in Baltimore.
+EJJI is a non-profit organization dedicated to the environment and community empowerment.
+Through collaborative initiatives and innovative programs, EJJI connects communities - especially youth - with the journalists, policymakers, scientists, and researchers doing environmental work in their neighborhoods here in Baltimore.

 South Baltimore Gateway Partnership (SBGP) was established in 2016 to help implement the South Baltimore Gateway Master Plan, a sweeping plan to improve neighborhoods near the Horseshoe Casino Baltimore, with funding provided by the Local Impact Grants generated by video lottery terminals.
 Under its Strategic Plan, SBGP works to improve the vitality of its communities by focusing on three crucial elements of the Master Plan: Community Development and Revitalization, Environmental Sustainability, and Health and Wellness.
 To achieve these, SBGP has established three interrelated program areas: Community Grants, Enhanced Services, and Transformational Projects.
 Reimagine Middle Branch and the Middle Branch Resiliency Initiative are Transformational Projects.
 To learn more visit: www.sbgpartnership.org